acrenwelge/acrenwelge.github.io/_posts/2016-12-10-js-calculator.md

 `display: flex; justify-content: space-between;` to align the spaces properly.
 Then I used `position: relative` to adjust the bigger buttons individually.

-## The Javascript
+## The JavaScript
-With the layout out of the way, I started on the Javascript code.
+With the layout out of the way, I started on the JavaScript code.
 I started by creating variables for the current entry and operator, the current expression (to be displayed) below the entry, and the previous entry and operator (to keep chaining operations).
 The first and easiest task was to write a function `operate` that takes a first